Australian Open Betting - January 13th - 26th 2014

 Australian Open Betting

 It is set to be a scorching summer of tennis, with a massive $4m increase in prize money on offer at the 2014 Australian Open.
-The Grand Slam of Asia Pacific has always been among the most popular ATP World Tour events, and with a record $30m on offer in January – the biggest prize purse in the history of tennis – the game’s elite will be nowhere else but Melbourne.
-Will your Australian Open betting campaign be as profitably?
+The Grand Slam of Asia Pacific has always been among the most popular events, and with a record $30m on offer in January – the biggest prize purse in the history of tennis – the game’s elite will be nowhere else but Melbourne.
+Will your Australian Open betting campaign be as profitable?

 Held over two tantalising weeks – Monday January 13th to Sunday 26th January – on the hard courts at Melbourne Park, grab the hottest seats at Rod Laver Arena for all the marquee clashes.